dhanuzch/dhanuzch/README.md

 - 🔭 I’m currently learning working on **Social Robots**
 - 💬 I'm open to collaborate on **Robotics** and **IoT**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dhanushbakthavatchalam-12b299a7/), [Instagram](https://www.instagram.com/dhanuzch)
-- 🎯 Member of core team at TEDxBITSathy

 #### wubba lubba dub dub